Apex Legends Tier List 2026: The Best Legends Ranked

 Conclusion

-Since every character can equip the same items, it’s their abilities which makes them stronger or weaker than others.
-While your skill level will definitely influence how things go on the battlefield and they matter the most, some of these characters give you more bonuses than others.
+Since every character can equip the same guns and armor, it’s their abilities and now their Perks that make the difference.
+While your skill level will definitely influence how things go on the battlefield and matters the most, the top characters give you more bonuses than others.